-The Office of Teaching and Learning and the Office of Career and Technical Education have co-developed a new education career pathway to provide students an additional pathway choice and to support the recruitment of a diverse and effective educator workforce in Kentucky.
-The 2017-2018 school year will serve as the beta year to collect data and assess all components of the pathway.
+The Office of Educator Licensure and Effectiveness and the Office of Career and Technical Education present Kentucky high schools with an education career pathway to support the recruitment of a diverse and effective educator workforce, starting with our own high school students.

 Focused on general theory and practice of learning and teaching, basic principles of educational psychology, art of teaching, planning and administration of educational activities, school safety and health issues, and social foundations of education, the pathway is designed to:

-Students select one (1) additional Teaching and Learning Career Pathway Course from the following options:
+Students select one (1) additional course from the following options:

 Students refine the required knowledge and skills to be an effective educator while also practicing the dispositions necessary for the educational profession.
 Specifically, students will gain an understanding of how teachers lead through individual and collaborative growth and reflection.

 Provides a general overview of career and technical education including program areas, components, philosophy and current trends and issues.
 Students examine a variety of topics including: history of CTE, work based learning, career and technical student organizations, advisory councils, professional organizations as well as the influence of legislation on CTE.

 There are multiple ways for pathway completers to meet Career Readiness requirements.
 Please visit the Transition Readiness webpage for more information.